Phoenix Child Custody Lawyer

 One of the most important considerations for the Court in determining legal decision-making is whether the parents have the ability to communicate and make important decisions together.
 If one of the parents refuses to communicate with the other in a civil manner absent abusive and derogatory statements, etc., or refuses to respond to important inquiries, the Court may award sole decision-making or final decision-making to the other party.

 The laws regarding legal decision-making are set forth in Arizona Revised Statutes Section 25-401 forward.
-Courts are to look first and foremost to the children’s best interests in granting joint or sole legal decision-making.
-The Court is supposed to assess all factors relevant to the child’s physical and emotional well being and sets forth some of the major factors that it looks to in Arizona Revised Statute Section 25-403.
+Courts are to look first and foremost to the children’s best interests in granting joint or sole legal decision-making and/or deciding if one of the parties should have final decision making authority.
+The Court is supposed to assess all factors relevant to the child’s physical and emotional well being.
+The Arizona Revised Statutes (A.R.S.) sets forth some of the major factors that the courts are to assess in A.R.S.
+Section 25-403.
+Not all factors are significant in each case, thus the Court has the discretion to focus on the more important issues that apply to the specific parents and children.
 Some of the bigger issues are whether either party has committed domestic violence against the other parent or children and whether either or both parents have recent substance abuse issues (drugs, alcohol etc.).
 The factors also include the past, present and future (anticipated) relationship between the children and the parents and other persons that may significantly impact the children’s lives.
 The Court looks to the children’s adjustment in their respective homes, schools, and community in general.
 Another factor is the mental and physical health of all individuals involved, specifically as it applies to the children’s best interests.
 The Court looks to whether the parents can get along for the benefit of the children, are able to communicate with each other in a reasonable manner, and whether either of the parents is more likely to allow meaningful contact with the other parent.
 The Court also considers whether either party has misled the Court.

 One of the major arguments that a parent often makes in legal decision-making cases is that he or she was more involved with the children during prior years.
 Although the Court can take such into consideration, the judges often find that circumstances have changed or may change (because of parties’ separation, divorce or other changed facts) and allow the parent who has not been as involved to still have joint legal decision-making authority.